Cajun Skillet Hash is a hash brown skillet with green peppers, onions, Andouille sausage, and runny eggs, all topped with a Spicy hollandaise!

 Unfortunately for me, every time I asked Marc what he wants for breakfast on the weekends, he begs me to make Cajun breakfast.

 While the hash part of the dish doesn't sound too difficult, it's the hollandaise sauce that always gets me.
 I've never made it before and it seems daunting and I mean - is it so bad that I don't want to whip out the double broiler and learn a new cooking skill on a weekend morning?
 Didn't think so.

 But this weekend when he asked, once again, for Cajun breakfast, I caved.
 Maybe it was the pleading tone of his voice or perhaps he just looked extra cute in his PJs that morning, but I made up my mind.
 I was going to take on the Cajun breakfast.

+On my search for how to make Cajun hollandaise, I was expecting complicated recipes with long lists of ingredients but instead I came upon a recipe for Blender Hollandaise.
+Wait, whaaaaat?
+I can make it in my blender?!
+Game changer.
 Truly - making the Cajun hollandaise was the quickest part of this dish.
 You literally put some egg yolks in a blender along with melted butter, Cajun seasoning, and lemon juice, and blend away until it's all nice and smooth and creamy.
 That's it.
 So easy.

 The rest of the meal isn't difficult to put together, but does take a little time.
 First you cook up the sausage, and then using the same (oven proof) skillet, you cook the onions, peppers, and hash browns.
 To finish it off, you crack a few eggs over the hash and stick it in the oven for about 10 minutes to cook the eggs.